Exploring the concept of student voice through four theoretical lens

 By Eve Bracken-Ingram

-1. Appropriating student voice, built upon research on student voice and power.
+1. Appropriating student voice, drawing on research about student voice and power.

 2. Regulatory capture, derived from economic theory.

-3. Irretrievable student voice, considering a philosophical approach.
+3. Irretrievable student voice, considered through a philosophical approach.

 References